vijithassar/memento/README.md

 memento provides a number of ways with which to expose its internal data, timestamp, and media node information to your custom functions.

-For the most part, functions that use these integrations are stored as an array of registered function on the memento instance object.
-In order to fire them, you'll need to call the memento instance – which is a function – in order to get it to start watching the media node timestamp updates.
+Functions that use these integrations are stored as an array of registered functions which is itself saved on the memento instance object.
+In order to fire integrated functions, you'll need to call the memento instance function in order to get it to start watching the media node timestamp updates.

 ```javascript
 // fire the instance function, allowing